farsil/ibmfonts/README.md

     cd ibmfonts
     ./configure
     make clean install

+After installation, remember to update your font cache.

-The default behaviour of `configure` is to look for sources in `./bdf`, compile fonts in `./pcf`, and install the fonts in `/usr/local/share/fonts`. `configure` automatically creates `objdir` if it does not exist.
+The default behaviour of `configure` is to look for sources in `./bdf`, compile fonts in `./pcf`, and install the fonts in `/usr/local/share/fonts/misc`. `configure` automatically creates `objdir` if it does not exist.

 You can pass several command line arguments to `configure`: